gelatodigital/automate-sdk-hello-world/README.md

 ### 2. Use dynamic input with a resolver contract

-- Use `gelatoOps.createTask` and specify your resolver function with `resolverAddress` & `resolverData`:
+- Use `automate.createTask` and specify your resolver function with `resolverAddress` & `resolverData`:
 ```ts
 // Prepare Task data to automate
 const counter = new Contract(COUNTER_ADDRESSES, counterAbi, signer);